fguitton/apollo-universal-starter-kit/docs/Configuration.md

 Apollo Universal Starter Kit uses various UI libraries for the three clients.

 With React, you can use either [Twitter Bootstrap] or [Ant Design].
 For the React Native mobile app, you can use [NativeBase].
-The Angular app comes with Angular Material, and the Vue client also uses Bootstrap.

-By default, Apollo Universal Starter Kit enables Twitter Bootstrap for the React and Vue clients and NativeBase for the mobile app.
-Angular uses the Material library.
+By default, Apollo Universal Starter Kit enables Twitter Bootstrap for the React client and NativeBase for the mobile app.

 You can enable Ant Design styles for React by changing the module `look` exports: